dylanmei/docker-zeppelin/README.md

 ## usage

-Run the Zeppelin container with an embedded Spark master, or in a Spark cluster.
+Run the Zeppelin container in Spark local mode, or in a Spark cluster.

-### embedded
+### local

 Pull the image and run the container: